DAILY DISCIPLINE #78

 Hebrews 9:28 / I Peter 2:24 / I Peter 3:18

-Day 12- Although we were spared a terrible physical execution, God could not just give us a new spirit but leave our old soul (or heart) which we've already seen is totally deceitful and corrupt (Jeremiah 17:9).
-So in His death at Calvary, Christ, in a cosmic miracle included the hearts of all of us into His death.
+Day 12- Although we were spared a terrible physical execution, God could not just give us a new spirit but leave our old sinful nature intact.
+This old nature is totally deceitful and corrupt (Reread: Jeremiah 17:9).
+So in His death at Calvary, God in a cosmic miracle included the hearts of all of us into His Son's death.

 Romans 6:3-4,6-7 / 2 Corinthians 5:14/ Colossians 3:3